 FEES & PAYMENTS

-ATTEND AN ONLINE INFORMATION SESSION
+I WANT TO ATTEND AN INFORMATION SESSION

 ANZPOP acknowledges the traditional owners of the lands we live and work on, the Aboriginal Australian, Torres Strait Islander, and Maori peoples.
 We pay respect to their elders past, present and future.
 We give thanks for the wisdom of these peoples that has informed the Process Work approach.
 We honour the courage, resilience and spirit of traditional peoples in the face of the devastating impact colonisation has had and continues to have on their culture, wellbeing, and sovereignty.